bradonomics/bradonomics.com/_pages/index.md

 permalink: /
 ---

-Hello and welcome to Bradonomics, my name is Brad West.
+Hello and welcome to Bradonomics, my name is Brad West and this is my personal website.
 I write [code](https://github.com/bradonomics).
 I play [Brazilian Jiu-Jitsu](https://en.wikipedia.org/wiki/Brazilian_jiu-jitsu).
-I'm enamored of [Permaculture](https://en.wikipedia.org/wiki/Permaculture).
+I'm a big fan of the ideas of [Permaculture](https://en.wikipedia.org/wiki/Permaculture).
 I [read books](https://www.goodreads.com/bradonomics) now and then.
 I pronounce gif with a soft g like you're supposed to.

 ## About Brad (The Long Version)

 I grew up in Alabama.
 My formative years in the south of the state, my high school years in the north.
 Both places were rural.
 The town where I went to high school was about 30,000 people.
 I lived about fifteen minutes drive outside that town.
 I could see my neighbors house, but it was far enough I couldn't hear them.
 It's weird to write about this in the past tense.
 My parents still live there and it's still where I think of as "home" since I've yet to buy my own place, but I haven't lived there since 1998.

+**Update March 2017:** I've moved back to the States and back home to Alabama.
+I'll update the wording above one of these days.

 After high school I joined the military and was trained as a computer tech.
 I was very bad at it in the early days.
 I didn't have a computer growing up so I didn't know anything about them.
 It was a fluke I was even given that job.
 I'd requested to be an electrician.
 Ultimately I'm glad things worked out how they did.
 At my first duty station I was lucky to be mentored by a guy, who at the time seemed to have magical powers.